- This mindfulness training provides an in-depth personal practice experience of our 8-Week Mindfulness Based Living Course (MBLC).

 The weekend will offer an exploration of mindfulness both indoors and in the beautiful landscape surrounding Samye Ling; inviting us to settle the mind and come home to our body through grounding practices such as the bodyscan and mindful walking.
 Throughout all of the Mindfulness Association programs the cultivation of a basic friendliness towards ourselves (and therefore also to others) lies at the heart of our training.

 This weekend is suitable for those completely new to Mindfulness as well as those seeking to reconnect with it and to embark on the different training pathways the Mindfulness Association has to offer.
-This course is the equivalent to the first weekend of the Mindfulness Level 1: Being Present course and will be taught by Kristine Mackenzie-Janson and Graeme Armstrong.
+This course is the equivalent to the first weekend of the Mindfulness Level 1: Being Present course and will be taught by Kristine Mackenzie-Janson and Jacky Seery.
 If you complete this weekend course you can then join the ‘Mindfulness Level 1: Being Present’ training for weekends 2-4.

 2019 Samye Ling Alternative Weekend 1- Mindfulness for Health Care Staff 18-20 October 2019